London School of Economics and Political Science

 - All first year undergraduates and study abroad (General Course) students are guaranteed a place in university accommodation.

 - LSE housing is located in central London but not on LSE's Houghton Street campus, with both catered and self-catered residences available.
 International students at LSE are housed across the school's residential sites.

-- Students have access to LSE's intranet in all its halls of residence.
+- Students have access to LSE's Intranet in all halls of residence.